-A panel of 27 experts analyzed 40 diets and ranked them based on several categories, including how easy they are to follow and how well they promote weight loss, both in the short term and in the long term.
+In the new survey, a panel of experts analyzed 24 diets and ranked them based on several categories, including how easy they are to follow and how well they promote weight loss, both in the short term and in the long term.

-The annual results have been no surprise to nutrition experts.
+The annual diet type listing has been no surprise to nutrition experts over the years.

-“These diets are ranked so high because they not only have the most data behind them, but the data is strong,” Kristin Kirkpatrick, MS, RDN, the author of “Skinny Liver,” told Healthline after the 2021 rankings were released a year ago.
+“These diets are ranked so high because they not only have the most data behind them, but the data is strong,” Kristin Kirkpatrick, MS, RDN, the author of “Skinny Liver,” told Healthline after the 2021 rankings were released.

 “They are both well researched and have been proven to improve health outcomes in select populations,” added Caroline West Passerrello, MS, RDN, LDN, CLT, a spokesperson for the Academy of Nutrition and Dietetics.